rootwork/salsa-clave/README.md

 non-technical staff will be able to easily update them within the Salsa interface they already know.

+# Examples

+* Salsa Clave assigns semantic class names to all fields, allowing you to target them specifically.
+Want to highlight the zip code field on a signup page, the "personal message" field on an action page, or the preferred donation amount field on your donation form?
+By default, many of these fields have no class name, and are contained in identically-named <div> elements with the class name "formRow".
+Salsa Clave gives them semantic names like "zip", "comment", and "donation_amount--50".

+* Salsa Clave's donation component allows you to move the donation amount fields above the other fields, an emerging best practice.

+* Salsa Clave's profile component allows you to modify the "profile" and "unsubscribe" pages supporters see when they modify their records with you.
+It enables you to alter the hardcoded welcome text, remove tabs to packages you may not use (like local events) or want supporters to have access to (like all past donation transactions), and clarify the meaning of "Group Membership" in the context of Salsa's email list signups.

+* Salsa Clave's advocacy component rewrites the list of signatures from a table into <div> elements that can be positioned (for instance, responsively).

+* And because Salsa Clave is modular, you only use and enable the packages and the features you need.

 # Caveats

 Salsa Clave is a set of JavaScript files that act on code output from Salsa.